meteor-ecommerce/meteorecommerce/readme.md

 # meteor-ecommerce
 # This project is out-dated and no longer maintained.
-If you to contribute/maintain please raise an issue.
+If you wish to contribute/maintain please raise an issue.

 ### Current version 0.1b